soninishank/LeetcodeTopicWise/src/LLD/Multithreading/ThreadCreation/Locks.md

 - cons : Always need to acquire & release locks

 optimistic locks (Not many conflicts):
+- compare and swap - before writing it compares
 - assumes there is no race condition
 - int x = 2;
 - Thread 1 Thread 2